 When possible, students are matched to faculty advisors based upon interest areas checked on the students' applications.
-Advisors provide academic advising, determine the application of specific graduate transfer courses to the MSW plan of study and approve and sign drop/add slips and clear advisees to register each semester after meeting with them.
-They are also involved in approving change of status from part to full-time status and change of concentration.
-Other changes in plans to complete the program may involved a modification of their plan to complete the program, transferring to another practicum center, or requesting a leave of absence.
+Advisors provide academic advising, approve and sign drop/add slips and clear advisees to register each semester after meeting with them.
+They are also involved in approving change of status from part to full-time status and change of specialization.
+Other changes in plans to complete the program may involve a modification of their plan to complete the program, transferring to another practicum center, or requesting a leave of absence.
 All modifications require completion of a form with appropriate signatures.
 When a concern is filed regarding a student's advancement in the program, the advisor assists with the development of the remediation plan (see Student Advancement Policy).